 You will also need a smart meter so that you can measure the energy that you export to the grid.
 Many energy companies will now offer these to business customers at low or no cost.

 Investing in a battery storage system will store up your generated electricity so you can use it later, such as when it’s dark.
 A battery system could benefit you if your business uses a lot of electricity outside daylight hours or if you run electric vehicles that need charging.
 Batteries used to be prohibitively expensive but prices have fallen dramatically in recent years.
+Learn more about how solar panels work.

-Solar panels are not a get-rich-quick scheme, but they are a long-term, sustainable solution to reducing your business’ energy bills.
+Solar panels are not a get-rich-quick scheme, but they are a long-term, sustainable solution to reducing your business energy bills.